 | Warnings | Yellow partial-scan alerts | Error message on scan page |

-| Previous findings | Unchanged unless new scan resolves them | Not resolved — failed scans never trigger resolution |
+| Previous findings | Unchanged unless new scan resolves them (only for fully scanned categories) | Not resolved — failed scans never trigger resolution |

 | Typical cause | Missing optional permission or Cost Explorer not enabled | Required inventory step failed (e.g. EC2 or RDS list denied) |